williamslab/ped-sim/README.md

 The genetic map file contains three columns for a sex-averaged map or four columns if using male and female maps.
 The format is:

-    chromosome physical_position map_position0 <map_position1>
+    chromosome physical_position map_position0 [map_position1]

 The chromosomes are expected to be listed in the same order as they appear in the input VCF file, with the physical positions in increasing order.
+These chromosomes names must match the names in the input VCF file.

 `map_position0` is genetic position in centiMorgans, and should either be the sex-averaged genetic position if using only one map, or should be the male